1-877-929-7245

 • Dinner

-Day 2 - Discovering Oslo, one of the world’s most walkable capitals
+DAY2 Discovering Oslo, one of the world’s most walkable capitals

-After breakfast, we begin to explore the Norwegian capital with a local guide by coach.
-We start at Oslo's incredible opera house, which has a unique, angled exterior of marble and white granite.
-Visitors are encouraged to walk on the roof for great views across Oslofjord if the weather is suitable.
-We see the City Hall and the neoclassical Royal Palace, then continue to Vigeland Sculpture Park to walk among the art of Gustav Vigeland.
-Our tour ends at lunchtime, and you are at leisure for the rest of the day.
+Today, we explore the Norwegian capital by coach with a knowledgeable local guide.
+We begin at the distinctive Oslo Opera House with its unique angled exterior of marble and white granite.
+In good weather, visitors are encouraged to walk on the building's roof for panoramic views across Oslofjord.
+We also see Oslo's impressive city hall and the neoclassical Royal Palace, before continuing to Vigeland Sculpture Park to walk among the extraordinary art of Gustav Vigeland.

-You could visit the Aker Brygge district, known for its pier and interesting eateries.
-Oslo offers many world-class museums, including the Munch Museum and the National Museum, containing works by the expressionist painter Edvard Munch, renowned for "The Scream."
-Another option is to take a gentle cruise around Oslofjord, possibly stopping at the Fram Museum to view a 19th-century ship used for polar exploration or visiting the Norsk Folk Museum.
+Our tour ends at lunchtime, before an afternoon at leisure.
+You might like to visit the Aker Brygge district, known for its pier and interesting eateries, or visit one of Oslo's museums.
+The famous Munch Museum is dedicated to the expressionist painter Edvard Munch, renowned for The Scream.
+Another option is to take a gentle cruise around idyllic Oslofjord, maybe stopping at the Norsk Folk Museum or visiting the Fram Museum to view a 19th-century ship used for polar exploration.

 Includes